 As chair of the GDG, I wish to acknowledge the support of all members of the GDG as contributors to the development of this National Clinical Guideline.
-In particular I wish to thank and acknowledge the contributions of Prof. Sean Dinneen and Niamh Smyth.
+In particular I wish to thank and acknowledge the contributions of Prof Derek O'Keeffe and Dervla Kennedy.

-I also want to acknowledge NCEC for their support throughout the process of generating the clinical guideline.
+I also want to acknowledge the NCEC and Ms Marion Cullinan for their support throughout the process of generating the clinical guideline.
 The GDG would like to thank NICE for facilitating us to contextualise their guideline.
-In addition, I would like to highlight the excellent and efficient work of HRB-CICER in putting together the budget impact analysis.

-Finally, I would like to express my thanks to those who took the time to share their expertise and provide feedback during the external consultation process.
+Finally, I would like to express my thanks to those who took the time to share their expertise and provide feedback.

-Dr Kevin Moore Chair, Guideline Development Group, February 2018
+Dr Kevin Moore

+Chair, Guideline Development Group, May 2024.